cockroachdb/docs/src/current/cockroachcloud/architecture.md

 #### Free

-All CockroachDB {{ site.data.products.cloud }} organizations are given 50 million [Request Units]({% link cockroachcloud/plan-your-cluster-serverless.md %}#request-units) and 10 GiB of storage for free each month.
-Free resources can be spent across all CockroachDB {{ site.data.products.serverless }} clusters in an organization and will appear as a deduction on your monthly invoice.
+All CockroachDB {{ site.data.products.cloud }} organizations are given 50 million [Request Units]({% link cockroachcloud/plan-your-cluster-basic.md %}#request-units) and 10 GiB of storage for free each month.
+Free resources can be spent across all CockroachDB {{ site.data.products.basic }} clusters in an organization and will appear as a deduction on your monthly invoice.

 #### Paid